jonashuberts/KalimbaTiles/README.md

 2. **Select a File**: Choose your favorite song or exercise by using the file selector.
 3. **Click Play!**: Dive into your Kalimba practice session with a simple click.
 4. **Hide Navigation Bar**: Tap under the navigation bar to hide it and immerse yourself completely in the music.
-5. **Have Fun Learning**: Enjoy the process of learning new songs and honing your kalimba skills.
+5. **Have Fun Learning**: Enjoy learning new songs and honing your kalimba skills.

 ## Updating: